goodlabs-studio/advanced-kstreams-demos/Demo_4/README.md

 The transform checks to see if the key has been seen within the TTL.
 If it has, it's a duplicate and the method will return null.

+> NOTE: In more recent versions of Kafka Streams, all transformers have been deprecated in favour of processors.
+> This demo uses transformers due to the continued widespread usage of pre-3.3.x Kafka.

 ### Wire in the custom transform

 Open the `OrderProcessor.java` file.